graydenshand/rust-pub-sub/README.md

 Client should be able to:
-- Initialize a connection to a server
+- Publish a message to a server
+- Subscribe to messages on a server matching a topic pattern, registering a function to execute every time a message matching that pattern is published.
-- Publish messages to the server
+- Publish a message to a server from a subscription handler
-- Close connection to server

-OR

-- Build a stream of messages (possibly long lived)
-- Connection lives as long as stream of messages is not exhausted
+- Client may be publishing to the same, or different servers than it's subscribed to